-Turkish referendum: 'Yes' vote in lead after three quarters of ballots counted
+Turkish referendum: 'Yes' vote has narrow lead in final stages of ballot count

 “I believe in my people’s democratic common sense.”

+The “Yes” percentage of the vote - which stood at 63 percent after around one quarter had been opened - eased as the count came further west towards Istanbul and the Aegean coast.
 Broadcaster Haberturk said turnout was 86 percent.

-However the opposition People’s Republican Party (CHP) said a last-minute decision by the electoral board to accept unstamped ballots as valid votes put the vote in question.
+The opposition People’s Republican Party (CHP) said a last-minute decision by the electoral board to accept unstamped ballots as valid votes put the vote in question.

 “We will pursue a legal battle.
 If the irregularities are not fixed, there will be a serious legitimacy discussion,” CHP deputy chairman Bulent Tezcan said.